TheMetaGuy/Type-Analyser/readme.md

 ```

 ### ***Unbundled (IIFE) Global straight into your script***
-If you are not using a bundler and your app is going to run on ES5 browsers without ESM module support you can use the IIFE global module version which will work on all browsers as is.
+If you are not using a bundler and your app is going to run on ES5 browsers without ESM module support you can use the IIFE version of Type-Master which exposes a global `typeMaster` object which will work on all browsers as is.
 ```html
   <script src="./node_modules/type-master/dist/type-master.iife.min.js"></script>
   <script>